Partnerships Turn Local into Global

 iDE and Queen City are creating a more equitable value chain that respects coffee farmers

 iDE is fortunate to be headquartered in Denver, Colorado for many reasons but one we appreciate nearly every morning is our proximity to great coffee.
-Queen City Collective Coffee has one of its two locations just down the block from our offices and pre-COVID it was a great place to hold meetings and caffeinate.
+Queen City Collective Coffee has one of its two locations just down the block from our offices and it’s one of our favorite places to hold meetings and drink amazing coffee.